 - Braille takes up more space than the traditional alphabet, so braille books are much larger than their print counterparts.
 “Harry Potter and the Goblet of Fire” is 10 volumes in braille, the “New American Bible’’ is 45 volumes and “Webster’s Unabridged Dictionary” is a shelf-hogging 72 volumes.

 - Braille is not a language.
 It’s a tactile alphabet that can be used to write almost any language.
 There are braille versions of Chinese, Spanish, Arabic, Hebrew and many other languages.

-- There’s a braille “Olympics.”
-It’s the annual Braille Challenge for students who are blind, sponsored by the Los Angeles-based Braille Institute.
+- Ever heard of the Braille Challenge?
+It's an annual competition for students who are blind, sponsored by the Los Angeles-based Braille Institute.
 More than 1,400 students from the U.S. and Canada test their braille skills in categories like reading comprehension, proofreading and spelling.
 Winners in each age group walk away with monetary prizes – and braille bragging rights for a year.

 - Just because you’re blind doesn’t mean you don’t have to learn math.
 There’s a special version of braille just for mathematics called the Nemeth Code.
 It was invented by Dr. Abraham Nemeth and can be used to transcribe math, algebra and calculus.

 - There are two versions of braille – contracted and uncontracted.
 In uncontracted braille, every word is spelled out.
 Contracted braille is a “shorthand” version where common words are abbreviated, much like “don’t” is a shorter version of “do” and “not.”
 Most kids start with uncontracted braille and then learn the contracted version.